Step 1 of 5

 You can go one step further: give the points from your SWOT analysis a relative weight and put them against each other in a confrontation matrix, a combined table.
 This table confronts the most important strengths and weaknesses of your company with the most important opportunities and threats from the market.
 It shows you how your company connects to the market.
 In the final step, you draw conclusions and determine your strategy.

-To decide on the next steps, a financial overview is necessary.
-Chart your company's current financial situation yourself or with the help of your bookkeeper or accountant.
+To know how you are doing financially, you need a financial overview.
+You can make this yourself or with the help of your bookkeeper or accountant.
 An in-between overview using a profit and loss account will help.
 Also, list your debts.

 A financial overview gives you a first indication of the viability of your business.
-You can calculate key figures yourself or with the help of a bookkeeper or accountant.
-Think profitability or profitability and solvency, an indication of your long-term ability to pay.
+Calculate key figures, such as profitability or solvency, an indication of your long-term ability to pay.
 Liquidity is an indication of your short-term payment capacity.
 In subsequent steps, you examine how the new business model improves these indicators and the viability of your company.
 The video below tells you more about how to determine the viability of your business.

 Video: Determine the viability of your business